galacticoder/Qorc/README.md

 - Node.js 18 or newer to run the small deployment helper.
 - This repository, downloaded as an archive or cloned with Git.

-You do **NOT** install pnpm, Rust, Cargo, PostgreSQL, Redis, HAProxy, Tor, OpenSSL/OQS, or their build toolchains on the host.
-Docker carries the server runtime.
 The edge image contains authenticated, architecture matched copies of HAProxy, patched Tor, liboqs, the OQS provider, and their private libraries.

 From the repository root, run: